CALGARY CONSTRUCTION ASSOCIATION

 NOTICE OF MOTION

-PROCEDURE AT GENERAL MEETING
+PROCEDURE AT SPECIAL GENERAL MEETING

-VOTING AT GENERAL MEETINGS
+VOTING AT SPECIAL GENERAL MEETINGS

-6. Every active member shall have one vote.
+3.06 Every active member shall have one vote.

-ARTICLE 4 - BOARD OF DIRECTORS
+Article 4.
+BOARD OF DIRECTORS

 POWERS OF BOARD